Skip to main content

 “Does that mean she is not married to Abba anymore?”
 Ladli didn’t look happy.

 “She is, she always will be.
-But after becoming a widow women can marry again.
+But after becoming a widow, a woman can marry again.
 And the Padshah will look after you well.
 We can live in the same harem together!”
 Arjumand gushed.
 “And after my marriage, you can also come with me to places Shehzaade Khurram visits!”

 “But I don’t want to be a princess!”
 Ladli frowned.

-“Because Abbu said princesses’ life was tough, it was no fairytale.”
+“Because Abbu once said princesses’ lives are tough, it is no fairytale.”
 She said intelligently.

 “Do you even remember Abbu?”
 Arjumand frowned.
 “You were barely two!”